divyanshutomar/rooter-help-section/src/pages/blog/2018-06-15-rooter-contest-rules.md

 * Join the contest
 * Play the matches of the contest
 * Secure your position on the leaderboard
 * Win prize money as per the rule mentioned in the App.
-(Tap of the prize money of the contest to see the prize money split for Prediction and LIVE fantasy)
+(Tap of the prize money of the contest to see the prize money split for Prediction and LIVE fantasy).
+Only on Android

 Rooter reserve the right to revert the prize money if needed.